Key Takeaways:

 At Southern California Surrogacy, we believe that every surrogate mother deserves protection, dignity, and support.
 We’ve built our agency around those beliefs, offering not only the legal basics but also compassionate care throughout your surrogacy journey.

 Whether you’re considering becoming a surrogate or you’re ready to get started, we’re here to walk with you through each step.
-Our team partners with top legal representation, licensed counselors, and trusted clinics to make sure every aspect of your experience is secure.
+Our team partners with top legal representationAttorneys providing advice, document drafting, and court filings for both sides., licensed counselors, and trusted clinics to make sure every aspect of your experience is secure.
 Your health, your rights, and your peace of mind matter to us—because they matter to the future of every family you help create.